 3. I didn’t bring a sign with me but I decided while I was marching that if I did have one I would want it to say, “I like cures.”
 Simple.
 To the point.
 I think that will be my protest identity.
 State the obvious in that sarcastic way of mine.

 Now that I have my protest identity, I wonder if I will ever use it??
 I’m still deciding if protests and marches are my thing.
 I don’t love people knowing too much about how I feel about politics because it’s gotten so hostile these days.
-I’m seeing a large amount of hate ranting for things as simple as not agreeing on an opinion.
+I’m seeing a large amount of hate ranting for things as simple as not having the same opinion.
 While there have been scarier, I do believe it is a scary time.
 I have one or two issues that I can’t sit by and not talk about but I will save those for another blog.